OpenSourceEBike/OpenSourceEBike.github.io/remote/build_remote.md

   * [clamp_part.stl](clamp_part.stl)<br>
   ![clamp_part](clamp_part.png)<br>

-Assembly:screws.
-There is other screw not visible but is a screw from the VLCconstant pressure between the wires and the battery:<br>
+Assembly:

+Use thin wires to make contact with the CRC2032 battery.
+Use tape to keep the wires in place - the contact will be guaranteed when in the final you put a little sponge to keep constant pressure between the wires and the battery:<br>
 ![](ebike_wireless_remote-04.jpg)<br>

 The tape here is crucial to also isolate the bottom of the wireless board from making contact with the battery:<br>